 - Automated features

 Data security is an extremely important factor to consider during your decision to choose a new RMIS.
 Users want to make sure the data is housed in a secure location.
-Whether it is a 3rd party vendor, such as cloud storage, or in your own environment.
-The reality is that, your digital data will always be at risk.
-Partnering with a provider who is evolving with the latest trends and to secure it, is vital in ensuring
+Whether it is a 3rd party vendor, such as cloud storage, or in your environment.

 If you choose to host the information, make sure: